-Pheasant and Partridge Brood Forecast - Summer 2016
+Ring-necked Pheasant and Grey Partridge Hunting Forecast for Southern Alberta – Late Summer 2018

-Thanks goes out to the volunteers and staff that helped pull this survey together!
+A big thank you goes out to all the volunteers and ACA staff that helped pull this year’s survey together!

 |Survey results||Ring-necked pheasant||Grey partridge|